shaunamooney/cd2030/inst/app/help/0_intro.md

 ### Overview

-The **Countdown to 2030 for Women’s, Children’s and Adolescents’ Health**, in co llaboration with the **Global Financing Facility for Women, Children and Adolescents (G FF)**, **UNICEF**, **WHO**, **WAHO**, and other partners, is working to strengthen country-led progress and performance reviews.
-These include key health assessments such as annual health sector reviews and midterm reviews of investment cases.
+The **Countdown to 2030 for Women’s, Children’s and Adolescents’ Health (CD2030)** initiative - implemented in collaboration
+with the **Global Financing Facility (GFF)**, **UNICEF**, **WHO**, **WAHO**, and other partners - aims to strengthen
+country-led progress and performance reviews.
+These reviews include critical processes such as annual health sector reviews and midterm assessments of investment cases.
+As part of this CD2030 initiative, there is the **Immunization Coverage and Inequalities** Project.

 ---

-### Immunization Coverage Monitoring
+### Immunization Coverage and Inequalities Project

-Immunization is among the most effective interventions to improve child survival and development.
-Consistent, high-quality immunization coverage estimates are essential to track the performance of immunization programs at both national and subnational levels.
-Furthermore, **monitoring inequalities** is critical to identify non-immunized populations and inform targeted program interventions.
+The **Immunization Coverage and Inequalities** Project focuses on enhancing **evidence generation**
+and **analytical capacity** to **monitor immunization coverage** and address inequalities across 26 sub-Saharan African countries.
+The project contributes to improved data use for policy and programming in support of the **2030 Global Immunization Agenda**
+and the **Sustainable Development Goals (SDGs)**.

+**Key Objectives**
+ - To support country analysts to develop a set of national and subnational estimates for key routine immunization indicators using various health data sources.
+ - To strengthen the skills of the country teams in the analysis of the routine health facility data (national and subnational) as well as the household survey data.
+ - Enrich country-led monitoring of progress by supporting the development and implementation of comparable methods to estimate coverage from
+   health facility data and other sources.
+ - To synthesize and interpret all results from DHS, and HMIS analysis, and make strategic recommendations using the results.
+ - Harness the use of digital tools in generation of evidence for decision-making and policy advocacy.

 ---

-### Data Sources

-National immunization programs have a longstanding tradition of tracking immunization coverage across district, regional, and national levels using a variety of data sources, including:

-- **Population-based surveys** (e.g., DHS, MICS, socioeconomic, and special immunization coverage surveys) that provide disaggregated coverage statistics by socioeconomic status, residence (urban/rural), subnational region, age, and gender.
-- **Health facility and program data** that contribute to routine monitoring.

-These data sources help immunization programs understand the coverage landscape and target interventions accordingly.

----

-### Package Goals and Objectives
+### cd2030 R Package

+To support this work, CD2030 has developed the ***cd2030*** R package in an effort to promote the accessibility and usability of immunization data.
-The **cd2030** R package is designed to support the immunization programs of ministries of health and national public health institutions in **26 sub-Saharan African countries** under the Countdown to 2030 initiative.
+The **cd2030** R package is a digital solution (developed in R environment) designed to streamline the analysis and reporting of immunization data.
-The package aims to:

-- **Strengthen vaccination coverage and equity analyses** at national and subnational levels.
-- Enable immunization programs to contribute effectively to **regional and global monitoring** efforts.

-The long-term objective is to **build country capacity** for immunization analysis so that these analyses and official estimates are increasingly country-driven and robust.

----

-This package will play a crucial role in supporting immunization monitoring, addressing coverage gaps, and ensuring that data-driven insights can guide policies to improve immunization access for all children.
+The package is a central tool for immunization program managers, analysts and public health professionals offering the following features:
+ - A **user-friendly interface** to manage, analyze and investigate immunization coverage and inequalities.
+ - Functions and tools for **data manipulation**, **visualization**, and **statistical analysis**.
+ - An **automated report generation** feature that provides both summaries and detailed immunization coverage and inequalities reports for policy information.
+ - A **repository of functions** that can be customized to meet the specific needs of different countries and regions.

+Complementing the **cd2030** R package, are other tools and resources such as the **CD2030 DHIS2 API** (For authorized, direct data extraction from the DHIS2 platform).